blinkk/amagaki-plugin-page-builder/README.md

 Refer to the [`PageBuilderOptions` interface](src/page-builder.ts#L69) for a full list of options.

+### Grid inspector settings

+The page builder includes a configurable layout grid inspector to simplify comparing a web page to a Figma design.
+The grid inspector can be configured across various breakpoints, with parameters that align to Figma's options:

+- **The Count** determines how many columns there are in the grid.
+- **The Gutter** defines the distance between each column.
+- **The Margin** is the distance from the edge that the column.

 ## Example

 See the example in the `/example` directory for a full example, or refer to the